tylertaboada/lab-nodemailer/README.md

 ![image](https://user-images.githubusercontent.com/23629340/37091320-032a2cb0-2208-11e8-8b73-27060f1960c3.png)

-Almost every time we register on a web app, we have to confirm our account by clicking on a link that's been sent to our email.
-This is a great way to avoid registering users with fake info.
-In this lab, we will do the same exact thing - create app that will allow users to signup but their status will be by default set to `Pending Confirmation` and after they get the email verification code to their email and respond to it, their status will be changed to `active`.
+Almost every time you register on a new service, you're asked to confirm your account by clicking on a link that's been sent to your email.
+This is a great way to avoid registering users with wrong or made up information.
+In this lab, we will do the same exact thing - create an app that will allow users to sign up, but their status will be by default set to `pending_confirmation`.
+After creating an account, the user should receive a confirmation message with a clickable link that includes a confirmation "token" in the query.
+After navigating to this link, their status should be changed to `active`.
 We will use **Nodemailer** for this!

 ## Requirements